 With the permission of the Chilean government in 1889, eleven Selk’nam natives including an 8-year-old were taken to Europe to be exhibited in Human Zoos.
 The Patagonian Indians were a rarity.
-Between 1878 and 1900, three groups of natives belonging to indigenous groups of Tehuelche, Selknam and Kawésqar were shipped to Europe to be exposed in Human Zoos.
+Between 1878 and 1900, three groups of natives belonging to indigenous groups of Tehuelche, Selknam, and Kawésqar were shipped to Europe to be exposed in Human Zoos.

-From a sociological point of view it’s understandable: a much more technologically advanced civilization lacking the modern-day sensibilities and politically correctness finds a primitive civilization living in a neolithic fashion so they immediately assume they’re lower than them.
-It happened countless of times in history.
+From a sociological point of view, it’s understandable: a much more technologically advanced civilization lacking the modern-day sensibilities and political correctness finds a primitive civilization living in a neolithic fashion so they immediately assume they’re lower than them.
+It happened countless times in history.

 In the Jiu Tang Shu (The History of the Tang Dinasty) you can find examples of black slaves brought to China by Arab merchants and slave traders who were then acquired by rich Chinese people and used by the nobility of Guangzhou as amusement (for example they were put as doorkeepers during parties to scare and impress the arriving guests).

-They were one of the last aboriginal groups in South America to be reached by Westerners, in the late 19th century, when the Chilean and Argentine governments began efforts to explore and integrate Tierra del Fuego (literally, the “land of fire” based on early European explorers observing Selk’nam smoke from their bonfires).
+They were one of the last aboriginal groups in South America to be reached by Westerners, in the late 19th century when the Chilean and Argentine governments began efforts to explore and integrate Tierra del Fuego (literally, the “land of fire” based on early European explorers observing Selk’nam smoke from their bonfires).

 They were also highly concerned with their personal presentation.
 They relished any opportunity to paint their bodies and faces.
 In fact, the initiation ceremony known as Hain was a defining moment in Selk’nam culture in which teenage males would pass to adulthood through numerous mental and physical tests that could last months on end.

 Selk’nam, who lacked an understanding of sheep herds as private property, hunted sheep, behavior which was perceived as banditry by ranch owners.
 Ranchers supported armed groups to hunt down and kill the Selk’nam.
 To receive their bounty, such groups first had to return with the ears of the victims.

 Alejandro Cañas estimated that in 1896 there was a population of 3,000 Selk’nam.
 Martín Gusinde, an Austrian ethnologist who studied them in the early 20th century, wrote in 1919 that only 279 Selk’nam remained.
 In 1945 the Salesian missionary, Lorenzo Massa, counted 25.
 In May 1974, Ángela Loij died; she was the last full-blood Selk’nam.